Lambda Draconis

 Lambda Draconis (λ Draconis, abbreviated Lam Dra, λ Dra), also named Giausar (/'dʒɔːzɑr/ JAW-zar), is a solitary, orange-red star in the northern circumpolar constellation of Draco.
-It is visible to the naked eye with an apparent visual magnitude of +3.85.
+It is visible to the naked eye with an apparent visual magnitude of around +3.8.
 Based upon an annual parallax shift of 9.79 mas as seen from the Earth, the star is located around 333 light years from the Sun.